mikeaddison93/ansible-aws-1/README.md

     identical instances to be created

-A local file named ```/tmp/instances.yaml``` will be created at each successful run with a description of the instances (yaml).
+A local file named ```/tmp/instances.yaml``` will be created at each successful run with a description of the instances (yaml) in a format useful as inventory file.

 You can run the Ansible playbook limiting to certain operations (roles) only.
 Available tags are ```create```, ```delete```, ```config```:

 ```
 # run Ansible playbook with tags: create only
-user@host:~/ansible-aws$ ansible-playbook -i hosts --tags "create" bootstrap.yml
+user@host:~/ansible-aws$ ansible-playbook -i /tmp/instances.yaml --tags "create" bootstrap.yml
 ```

 You can always pass variables as arguments to Ansible.